Jorge loves nature and the outdoors, but he loves giving unsolicited advice about it much more.

 Have you recently discovered an infestation, but aren't sure how to get rid of rats without poison?
 Are you concerned about harming the rats or even harming yourself with noxious chemicals?

 This is actually a common problem for people who have noticed rats living in their midst.
-One solutions is of course to coexist with them peacefully, but naturally you may not want to do that because they can spread disease, eat your food, and leave their little "presents" everywhere for you to clean up.
+One solution is of course to coexist with them peacefully, but naturally, you may not want to do that because they can spread disease, eat your food, and leave their little "presents" everywhere for you to clean up.

 Instead of going on a killing spree, though, here are some suggestions for how to get rid of rats without poison or inhumane traps: